Erin Hunter: Gillian Philip

-Gillian Philip is the author of The Empty City and A Hidden Enemy, the first two books in the Survivors series.
+Gillian Philip was born on 2 July 1964, and is the author of several books in the Survivors and Bravelands series.
 She lives in the northeast Scottish Highlands.
 Philip has toured the United States twice as the face of the Erin Hunter responsible for Survivors.
-In addition to Survivors, she has written the Rebel Angels series (Firebrand, Bloodstone, Wolfsbane and the forthcoming Icefall); the Darke Academy series, and young adult novels including Bad Faith, Crossing The Line and The Opposite of Amber.
-As of July 2020, Philip no longer writes Erin Hunter books.
-She was removed from the Erin Hunter team after making transphobic statements.
+In addition to Survivors, she has written several novel series under her own name.
+In June 2020, Philip was removed from the Erin Hunter team after announcing her support for J. K. Rowling's transphobic statements on Twitter.

 Clarissa Hutton

-Clarissa Hutton is the author of several Warriors books, including Thunderstar's Echo and the three stories in Path of a Warrior.
+Clarissa Hutton is the author of several Warriors novellas, including Thunderstar's Echo and the three stories in Path of a Warrior.